Mohanavadivel-git/caasworkshop/lessons/1-introduction.md

-## Day 1 - Lesson 1

 ## Introduction

 ### Pre-Requisites

 Did you set up your workstation with CaaS localdev yet?
-If not, complete the [instructions](workstation-setup.md).
+If not, complete the [instructions](../workstation-setup.md).

-If you face any issues during setup, see the [Troubleshooting and Common Errors](./troubleshooting.md) section.
+If you face any issues during setup, see the [Troubleshooting and Common Errors](../troubleshooting.md) section.

 ### What is Ford's CaaS?